-News by Clean Transportation
+News and blog by Clean Transportation

 The nation’s top-rated electric vehicle (EV) fleets have been recognized by Fast Fleet, a new clean transportation awards program presented by CSE that acknowledges commercial and public fleet operators that reduce pollution emissions and curb fossil fuel use by achieving superior electric vehicle utilization.

 The Center for Sustainable Energy’s Hanna Grene, associate director of government affairs, weighs in on the role of clean energy as the fastest growing energy-related job market and the best pathway to affordable, secure, domestic energy generation despite headwinds from the Trump administration.

 California Energy Commission approves up to $200M for charging installations in support of an estimated 1.5 million EVs in state by 2025

 The California Energy Commission has awarded CSE a $15 million grant to develop and implement an initiative to install more electric vehicle charging stations statewide by creating financial incentive projects.
 The decision further approves up to $200 million for the installations in conjunction with matching funds from regional and local governments.

 Rebate designed to accelerate adoption of electric vehicles throughout the state